CS250-PU/IC-EmployeeInheritanceT/README.md

 8. Implement SalariedEmployee.

-9. Create a dynamically allocated SalariedEmployee pointed to be the variable pcSalariedEmployee.
+9. Create a dynamically allocated SalariedEmployee pointed to by the variable pcSalariedEmployee.
 Output the SalariedEmployee data to the display.

 10. Run "make valgrind" to make sure you have no memory leaks.